Husky110/StableCompanion/README.md

 - Will you support downloads from Huggingface or somewhere else aswell? -> Not for now.
 If you have something from Huggingface or somewhere else, I would recommend to just download the file and put it wherever it belongs on your filesystem.

 ## Legal and stuff
-I'm releasing StableCompanion "as is" and I take no responsibility of what you are doing with it.
+I'm releasing StableCompanion "as is" and take no responsibility of what you are doing with it.
 Please follow your local laws and respect the terms of the models and files you are downloading and managing.
-Under no circumstances are you allowed to redistribute StableCompanion
+Under no circumstances are you allowed to redistribute StableCompanion in any context!
+If you use SC or parts of it for your own project/software/what-not: Just drop a link to this repo and my Github-Profile in there for people to find.